rudhib2/Matchmaking-Algorithm/results.md

    - test 3: not compatible (PrelimCheck fails - but threshold passes: overall result should still be not compatible)
    - test 4: not compatible (same id is passed for both: expected result should be not compatile as the same person cannot be compatible to themselves)

-    - **TALK ABOUT IMPLEMENTATION IN GREATER DETAIL**
-    - **TESTING ~ EXPLAIN TEST CASES BRIEFLY & OUTCOMES**
-    - **IF UNSUCCESSFUL ~ EXPLAIN INTENTIONS & REFLECTION**
+ Testing was successful and the algorithm passes the written test cases!

 2. Djikstra's algorithm was used to find shortest paths between nodes in order to find who an individual is most compatable with.
 BFS tells weather people are compatible or not, but the degree of compatability is computed using this algorithm
-    - There is a graph per person but now we'll make the graphs weighted using attributes
+    - There is a graph per person but now we'll make the graphs weighted using one of the attributes
-    - Using the algorithm, we'll find the shortest path between people and return in order from shortest to longest path the path that is shortest
+    - Using the algorithm, we'll be able to find the shortest path from the source node to a particular vertex.
-    - The path that is shortest will reach the most compatible person and the longest will reach the least compatable among the people that are compatable.
+    - The algorithm will return a the list of distances of each vertex from the source node
+    - We now can perform a bubble sort and see which distances are the shortest and sort accordinly.
+    - Now we can return the top 3 people (3 people with the shortest distance) as the people the person is likely to be very compatible with.
+    - Additionally, just like we did in BFS, we added checks like the PrelimCheck so we can make our code faster and more efficient.
     - **TALK ABOUT IMPLEMENTATION IN GREATER DETAIL**
     - **TESTING ~ EXPLAIN TEST CASES BRIEFLY & OUTCOMES**
     - **IF UNSUCCESSFUL ~ EXPLAIN INTENTIONS & REFLECTION**